I was supposed to start writing this article 30 minutes ago.

 With time blocking, you designate blocks of time during your day to accomplish specific tasks.
 So instead of starting your day with a random to-do list, you're assigning a particular time to complete each task, which keeps you from getting distracted.

 Calendar blocking is so beneficial for daily scheduling and boosting productivity that we wrote an in-depth post about it!
-Check out our article on calendar blocking and learn how to stay focused and regain control of your day.
+Check out our article on time blocking and learn how to stay focused and regain control of your day.

 Speaking of calendars, did we mention that with Superhuman, you can easily access your Google calendars, meetings, etc.?